Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 9. Click on the Azure CLI task and choose your Azure subscription and `Authorize`

-10. Choose "Inline script" and enter the following (be sure to replace the ACR name with yours).
-Notice how we create a dynamic image tag using our build ID from VSTS.
+10. For "Script Location" choose "Inline script" and enter the following (be sure to replace the ACR name with yours).

+    > Note: We are creating a dynamic image tag using our build ID from Azure DevOps.

     ```bash
-    # Check ACRNAME Exists and what it is
-    echo $ACRNAME
+    # set your Azure Container Registry name below
+    export ACRNAME=
-    export IMAGETAG=vsts-$(Build.BuildId)
+    export IMAGETAG=azuredevops-$(Build.BuildId)

     az acr build -t hackfest/data-api:$IMAGETAG -r $ACRNAME --no-logs ./app/data-api
     az acr build -t hackfest/flights-api:$IMAGETAG -r $ACRNAME --no-logs ./app/flights-api